Our top 5 best performing posts and what that tells us about blogging

-Something else I found really interesting in Liz’s website traffic report was which blog posts have performed the best.
-Looking at the top five, I think they actually tell us quite a lot about what makes a blog successful in general.
+Something else I found really interesting in Liz’s report on our website traffic was which blog posts have performed the best.
+Looking at the top five, I think they actually tell us quite a lot about how a blogger can be successful in general.

 This is a classic ‘how to’ blog post, which is a format that is pretty much guaranteed to add value to your target audience if you choose well.
 In fact, three of our top five performing posts are how to features.
 Helping people achieve something that you’re an expert in - whether that’s how to make your B2B service business more visual or how to deal with being the only woman in a meeting - is always a good strategy.

 Rather than talking vaguely about how to blog or how to blog better, the title addresses a clearly defined problem - i.e. our target audience’s struggle to blog with consistency.
 It was also timely, being the first post of the new year, so it caught people in ‘New Year’s Resolution’ mode when they might well be thinking about what they want to achieve in the coming year.

 Sharing personal experiences and allowing other people to learn and grow from them is a powerful way to add value.
 Having spent nine months on the Entrepreneurial Spark programme in Bristol, I knew that I had learned many important lessons that I wish I’d known earlier in my business life.
 So it was only to be expected that others would be interested too.

 Also, name checking a specific programme meant I was able to tag them on social media, ensuring that they would repost and therefore widen the reach of our post.
 I made sure to share it with the ESpark Bristol alumni group on Facebook too, where I knew I would find an interested audience.